Trolleybuses in Reading: Fleet

 For the opening of the system, six vehicles were obtained from five manufacturers, in order to assess the capabilities of each.
 Of the two from Sunbeam, the first was a demonstrator, and was obtained because it allowed driver training to begin, whereas new vehicles had a longer lead time.
 The eclectic mix was matched by a similar mix of electrical equipment, but all had bodywork by Park Royal Vehicles, so looked similar externally.
 Having assessed the vehicles, that from AEC was placed first, with vehicle No.6 from Sunbeam in second place.
 When asked for tenders, both quoted the same price, and so the first large batch was obtained from AEC.
 The second batch was obtained to cope with increased traffic levels during the Second World War, and were probably Sunbeams, although Joyce et al. also call them Karriers.
 The difference is trivial, as they were essentially the same vehicle.
 The Karrier model W was built at the Wolverhampton factory of Sunbeam, and badged with a Sunbeam logo if the order was placed through Sunbeam's Wolverhampton office, or a Karrier logo if it was placed through Karrier's Luton office.

 Reading's first 8 ft wide trolleybuses were the 20 bought from British United Traction in 1949.
 They had 64 seats and were also the first to have air-operated doors on the rear platform.
 At a similar time, they purchased a batch of twelve three-axle Karriers from Huddersfield, which had been built in 1934.
 The General Manager was originally given permission to buy between five and ten of the vehicles, but obtained all twelve.
 Plans for them to enter service immediately could not be actioned, because of the poor condition of the vehicles, and a programme of rebuilding, using two of them for spares was started, although only six of them were eventually completed.

 Higher capacity was a feature of the three-axle Sunbeam S7s bought in 1950, which had seating for 68 passengers.
 The final batch of twelve vehicles were model F4As from Sunbeam, which had two axles, but retained the higher seating capacity of the previous batch.
-These were the only new vehicles that Reading bought which did not have bodywork by Park Royal Vehicles, but instead, they went to H. V. Burlingham of Blackpool for the coachbuilding.
+These were the only new vehicles that Reading bought which did not have bodywork by Park Royal Vehicles, but instead, they went to HV Burlingham of Blackpool for the coachbuilding.
 In a departure from previous practice, they had a front entrances, and six of them re-used motors and electrical equipment from the AECs they were replacing, while the other six had new equipment supplied by British Thomson-Houston (BTH).
 When the system closed, five of those with BTH equipment, Nos.183 to 186 and 192, were sold on to Teesside, where No.186 became the final vehicle to operate on that system when it closed in 1971.